10 Famous People With Albinism (Nastya Zhidkova?)

 Her first appearance in a show was in 2005 for designer David Tlale.

-In an interview, she has said that she ”lives in the skin of a white person” and spoken out about the stigma and hardship endured growing up as an albino in South Africa.
+In an interview, she said that she ”lives in the skin of a white person” and spoke out about the stigma and hardship endured growing up as an albino in South Africa.

 He is an American community activist, rapper, and member of the Rhymesayers Entertainment hip-hop collective.